fkeck/top_bottom/README.md

 This repository provides R code and data to reproduce results and figures from the paper:

-**Assessing responses of micro-eukaryotes biodiversity to the Great Acceleration: a paleolimnological view based on sedimentary DNA.**

-François Keck, Laurent Millet, Didier Debroas, David Etienne, Didier Galop and Isabelle Domaizon
+Keck, F. et al. Assessing the response of micro-eukaryotic diversity to the Great Acceleration using lake sedimentary DNA.
+Nature Communications 11, 3831 (2020).

 ## Analyses